lengfei5/atac_seq/README.md

 Other steps are found in either ../ngs_tools if they are general steps for common NGS data or in ../ChiPseq if they are shared with chipseq data

+# motif analysis scripts were added in the folder